 The island's volcanic scenery makes the island perfect for walkers and bird watchers.
 The mountains at Monte offer a panoramic view of Madeira.

-The Funchal flower and fruit markets have a stunning array of local produce.
+The Funchal flower and fruit markets have a spectacular array of local produce.
 The main tourist market is Mercado dos Lavradores in Funchal old Town (open Mondays to Saturdays).

-The Monte Toboggan Ride - the passenger's are pushed at speed down from the hillsides in a wooden toboggan, described by Ernest Hemingway as the "most exhilarating experience" of his life
+The Monte Toboggan Ride - the passenger's are pushed at speed down from the hillsides in a wooden toboggan, described by Ernest Hemingway as the "most exhilarating experience" of his life.

-The fireworks display on New Year's Eve.
-It is believed to be the second largest display in the world according to the Guinness Book of Records.
+The Madeira fireworks display on New Year's Eve is supposedly the largest firework in the world according to the Guinness Book of Records.

 Madeira has a sub-tropical climate, so can be visited year-round.
 The winter is a great time to visit and escape the cold weather elsewhere.
-Winter temeperatures in Madeira are similar to late April/early May in the UK but here can be a large amount of rainfall.
+Winter temperatures in Madeira are similar to late April/early May in the UK but here can be a large amount of rainfall.